knowledge and innovation

 for exploration of critical raw materials

-Smart Exploration Research Centre conducts multidisciplinary research on strategic and critical metals and minerals, adressing issues concerning the energy transition and climate action.
+Smart Exploration Research Center conducts multidisciplinary research on strategic and critical metals and minerals, adressing issues concerning the energy transition and climate action.

 It comprises a consortium of key academic and industrial partners in Sweden, bringing together expertise from four universities, two mining companies, and four technology and solution providers.
 The members possess diverse skills among which, economic and structural geology, geophysics, technology, nanotechnology, robotic solutions, data analytics, drilling technologies, safety and ethics, environmental and social governance (ESG), and sustainable development goals (SDGs).